cloudflare/cloudflare-gcp/README.md

 # GCS To Big Query Cloud Function
-Google Cloud Function to process `json` files in Google Cloud Storage and push them to BigQuery
+Google Cloud Function for processing `json` log files in Google Cloud Storage and creating BigQuery tables!

+## Deploying from gcloud cli

+```bash
+curl -LO "https://github.com/cloudflare/GCS-To-Big-Query/archive/master.zip" && unzip master.zip && cd GCS-To-Big-Query-master && sh ./start.sh
+```

+## Advanced Configuration
 ### Requirements
 * If you're using the Google Cloud UI to upload then there are no local requirements.
 * If you're working with this package locally, then the [gcloud SDK](https://cloud.google.com/sdk/downloads) needs to be installed.

-### Deploying from gcloud cli

-```bash
-curl -LO "https://github.com/cloudflare/GCS-To-Big-Query/archive/master.zip" && unzip master.zip && cd GCS-To-Big-Query-master && sh ./start.sh
-```

-### Advanced Setup
+### Setup
 Environment variables (`config.json`):
 * `DATASET`: BigQuery dataset to write to.
 Will be created if necessary.
 * `TABLE`: BigQuery table to write to.
 Will be created if necessary.